bitceptron/bitceptron-retriever/README.md

 We plan to:

 1. Build a GUI.
 2. Add async support for faster preparation.
+[Done in v1.0.0]
 3. Add support for multisigs.
 4. Optimize the txoutset crate for retriever's specific use case of the dump file.
 5. Add more documentation.
 6. Increase test coverage.
 7. Improve error messages.
 8. Add tracing.
+[Done in v1.0.0]
 9. Add CI/CD.

 ### Usage